 2. Orange County, California

-Stay: Airbnb is a great option in this area if you want to stay on the beach in Newport – and you should!
+Stay: VRBO is a great option in this area if you want to stay on the beach in Newport – and you should!

 Getting there: Getting to the coast is easy and painless with a flight into John Wayne Airport (SNA) and a quick drive to one of the beach towns.